 Fortunately, you have options!

-Here’s an example: Let’s say you owed $100,000 on your home and you sold your home to us for $90,000.
-You would give that money to the loan company, along with $10,000 to make up the short-fall, and your loan would be paid off.
-(If you contact a real estate attorney, you may be able to negotiate a deed in lieu of foreclosure deal in which the loan company agrees not to go after the difference in exchange for the deed to the house.
+For instance, if you owed $100,000 on your property and sold it to us for $90,000, you would give the proceeds to your loan company, together with an extra $10,000 to settle the deficit, and your loan would be cleared.
+You may also reach out to a real estate lawyer, who may be able to negotiate a deed in lieu of foreclosure deal, where the loan company agrees not to pursue the difference in exchange for the property deed.

-I want to avoid giving my house back to the bank in Twin Cities!
+I want to avoid giving my house back to the bank in Minnesota!